kernelkit/infix/doc/discovery.md

 ```

 To disable mDNS/mDNS-SD, type the commands:

 ```
 admin@infix-c0-ff-ee:/> configure
 admin@infix-c0-ff-ee:/config/> no mdns
 admin@infix-c0-ff-ee:/config/> leave
 ```

-#### Human-Friendly Hostname Alias
+### Human-Friendly Hostname Alias

-Each Infix unit will advertise itself as *infix.local*, in addition to
+Each Infix deviuce advertise itself as *infix.local*, in addition to its
-its full hostname (e.g., *infix-c0-ff-ee.local* or *foo.local*).
-This
+full hostname (e.g., *infix-c0-ff-ee.local* or *foo.local*).
+This alias
-alias works seamlessly on a network with a single Infix device, and
+works seamlessly on a network with a single Infix device, and makes it
-makes it easy to connect when the exact hostname is not known in
+easy to connect when the exact hostname is not known in advance.
+The
-advance.
-The examples below show how the alias can be used for
+examples below show how the alias can be used for actions such as
-actions such as pinging or establishing an SSH connection:
+pinging or establishing an SSH connection:

 ```
 linux-pc:# ping infix.local -c 3